 Also in the second phase of the demonstration program, Principle Power advanced the state of knowledge regarding floating offshore wind platforms, decreasing the weight and cost of the platform while increasing the platform turbine capacity to 8 MW.
 These advancements will support the next generation of floating offshore wind turbines.
 Principle Power also worked with BOEM to make significant progress under the BOEM permitting process; this process included extensive stakeholder outreach and consultation with local Native Americans, resulting in the enhanced understanding of the unique aspects of floating offshore wind technologies.

 Broadly, the Energy Department's efforts to advance innovative offshore wind technologies support a national strategy to develop a sustainable, robust U.S. offshore wind industry.
-As part of that strategy, the Energy Department continues to work with partners across the government, including the Department of the Interior’s Bureau of Ocean Energy Management, to conduct resource assessments, streamline siting and permitting, and overcome technical and market challenges to installation, operations, and grid connection.
+As part of that strategy, the Energy Department continues to work with partners across the government, including the Department of the Interior’s Bureau of Ocean Energy Management, to conduct resource assessments, support responsible siting, and overcome technical and market challenges to installation, operations, and grid connection.